winbench/bench/docs/src-content/ref/app-properties.md

 the path can be just the name of CLI wrapper script, given the package provides a CLI.

+## ExeTestArguments {#ExeTestArguments}

+* Description: A string to pass as command line arguments when the executable is tested.
+* Data Type: string
+* Default: empty
+* App Types: all

+To test if an app was installed successfully, the main executable is run with these arguments.
+If the process exit code is `0` the test was successful.

+## ExeTest {#ExeTest}

+* Description: A flag to prevent the test of the main executable.
+* Data Type: boolean
+* Default: `true`
+* App Types: all

+If the main executable of an app can not be tested by executing it with the [`ExeTestArguments`](#ExeTestArguments), this property must be set to `false`.

 ## AdornedExecutables {#AdornedExecutables}

 * Description: A list of executables, which must be adorned with pre- and post-execution scripts